mzampetakis/aquago/README.md

 ![alt text](doc/bubbles.gif "Empty Aquarium")

-If you have added assets in your Google Drive you will see something like this (Depending on your assets):
+If you have added assets in your Google Drive you will see something like this after all of them have downloaded (depending on your assets):

 ![alt text](doc/aquago.gif "Full Aquarium")